AmarzishQadeer/AmarzishQadeer/README.md

 ## <h3> ~ Objective </h3>

-<b> My journey has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join as a Security Anlyst or Security Engineer. </b>
+<b> My journey has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join as a Security Analyst or Security Engineer. </b>

 Linux Wizard